 You see your Aussie pacing back and forth, looking for some form of entertainment.
 This is typically the sign that they need their daily dose of exercise.
 However, before you grab that toy or their leash, there are some things you should do first to ensure their exercise session is fulfilling or even appropriate.

-Have a Water Source
+Have a Clean Water Source

-Although this is something all dogs should have when they exercise, it is especially important for an Aussie whose double coat makes it especially difficult for them to cool down in high temperatures.
 Try to invest in a water bottle dedicated to your Aussie and a portable bowl you can keep with you for all outings where they’ll be away from their traditional water bowl.

 Exercising can be difficult or even unsafe for your Aussie if they aren’t properly groomed beforehand.